ocsigen/ocsigen-start/README.md

 4. [Create your database](#create-your-database)

 ###<a id="introduction"></a>Introduction
-Eliom base app is a set of higer level libraries for building client-server Web application with Ocsigen (Js_of_ocaml and Eliom).
-It contains modules for
+Eliom-base-app is a set of higher-level libraries for building client-server web applications with Ocsigen (Js_of_ocaml and Eliom).
+It provides modules for
 * user management (session management, registration, activation keys, ...),
 * managing groups of users,
-* displaying tips
+* displaying tips, and
-* Sending notifications to users very easily
+* easily sending notifications to the users.

-Eliom-base-app is in early stage of developement.
+Eliom-base-app is in an early stage of development.
 More modules will be added and more customizability.

-Eliom-base-app comes with an Eliom-distillery template which creates a full app with a database, and user and session management.
-This template is intended to serve as a basis for quickly building Minimum Viable Product of Web applications with users.
-The goal is to make it possible for the programmer to concentrate on the core of the app, and not user management.
+Eliom-base-app comes with an `eliom-distillery` template for an app with a database, user management, and session management.
+This template is intended to serve as a basis for quickly building the Minimum Viable Product for web applications with users.
+The goal is to enable the programmer to concentrate on the core of the app, and not on user management.

-If it corresponds to your need, it will probably help you a lot.
-If not, start with a simpler template (but you can still use the modules from Eliom-base-app).
+If Eliom-base-app corresponds to your needs, it will probably help you a lot.
+If not, start with a simpler template.
+You can still use the modules from Eliom-base-app.

 ###<a id="install"></a>Installation

-Eliom-base-app depends on dev version of Eliom (branch shared react), and dev version of tyxml, js_of_ocaml, ojquery, macaque, ocsigen-widgets and reactiveData.
-Use opam to install it, after pinning the github repositories.
+Eliom-base-app depends on Eliom >= 5.0, ojquery (development version), Macaque, ocsigen-widgets and reactiveData.
+You can use OPAM to install everything; you need to pin the repositories for ocsigen-widgets, ojquery, and Eliom-base-app itself.

 ###<a id="create-your-project"></a>Create your project
 ```